dixxe/dbytes-website/README.md

 - Create .env file and populate it with LOGIN, PASSWORD for admin panel.
 - Create blogs.db database and populate it with `initdb()` method.

+## How to contribute?
+Main branch is locked for security reasons, so you need to follow this instuctions.

+1. Fork the repository
+2. Create a new branch (`git checkout -b feature/AmazingFeature`)
+3. Make your changes
+4. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+5. Push to the branch (`git push origin feature/AmazingFeature`)
+6. Open a Pull Request

 ## ToDo
 - [x] Comments and code refactoring
 - [ ] Comments and likes for blog